deterritorial/dialectics/README.md

-# totality
+# dialectics

-Resources for studying, modeling, resisting, coding, conceptualizing social, material, and spiritual life in its dialectical totality.
+Resources for studying, modeling, resisting, coding, conceptualizing social, material, and spiritual life in its dialectical dialectics.